 Perth, the capital of Western Australia, is located between the Pacific Ocean and the Australian Desert.
-With the nearest city 2000 km away, it is the most distant city in the world!
+Closer to Jakarta in Indonesia than to Sydney or Melbourne and with the nearest city 2000 km away, it is the most distant city in the world!
 Which does make you think if it’s worth travelling to?
-However, with over 2,385,000 inhabitants, it must be a welcoming place to live especially, as it enjoys 320 days of sunshine a year.
+However, with over 2.2 million inhabitants, it must be a welcoming place to live especially, as it enjoys 320 days of sunshine a year.
 If you want to experience real Australian life – laid back and chilled out, visit Perth.

 The must-see sights in Perth